mity/c-reusables/README.md

    repository.

  * Distributing: Just take the sources of interest is enough.
-Copyright notes and licensing terms are placed within each, so no aditional files like `LICENSE.md` are needed.
+Copyright notes and licensing terms are placed within each, so no additional files like `LICENSE.md` are needed.

  * Self-contained: Each module is single `*.c` source file with single `*.h`